 STEP TWO: TAKE ADVANTAGE OF A FIRST-TIME CAMPER INCENTIVE PROGRAM

 If your child will be attending Coleman for the first time, you may be eligible to receive an incentive grant to help make your first summer more affordable.
-Camp Coleman has partnered with the Foundation for Jewish Camp to help first-time campers come to camp!
+Camp Coleman has partnered with the Foundation for Jewish Camp and in some case community partners to help first-time campers come to camp!
 Incentives are available nationwide, with various conditions & amounts.
+The One Happy Camper application is available on this website.

 STEP THREE: DETERMINE WHAT YOU CAN AFFORD TO CONTRIBUTE, AND START PAYING IT